Check a HSBC vs Barclays business banking head to head comparison for business in the UK. Rundown on fees, features and account options.

 Both Trading 212 and eToro have currency conversion fees for withdrawing trading profits in other currencies.
 At eToro in particular, all withdrawals and deposits are in USD⁶.
 If you want to fund your account and receive a payout in GBP, you’ll have to cough up the currency conversion fee each time you make a transaction.

-If you want to hold funds in different currencies for investments in stocks, ETF and CFD, open a multi-currency account with Wise and you can fund and withdraw from trading platforms without always having to covert the money.
+If you want to withdraw and hold funds in different currencies for investments in stocks, open a multi-currency account with Wise and you can easily manage your withdrawals from trading platforms without having to covert them everytime.

 Here’s how - when you sign up online with Wise, you get access to local bank details in GBP, USD, AUD and up to 10 other currencies.
 You can use these local details to deposit in your Trading 212 and eToro accounts, and to get paid in the local currency.
 With no currency conversion needed, there’s no unnecessary fee to pay.